 - A movement like Seafood Watch changes consumer behavior by educating people on how to sustainably consume seafood, which in turn influences food suppliers to better label and source seafood.
 (Also Goal 12)

 - A corporation like Unilever makes preemptive pre-regulatory decisions to stop using microbeads in products, to prevent plastics from ending up in fish and marine life.
 (Also Goal 12)

 - Partnerships like Global Fishing Watch (Google, SkyTruth, and Oceana) develop technology that monitors fishing in nearly real time, stemming illegal fishing activities.
 Other partnerships like JetBlue and the Ocean Foundation develop research proving the economic value of clean beaches.
 (Also Goal 17)

-- A nonprofit like Millennium Campus Network, a partner of the Lewis Institute, starts a Millennium Oceans Prize to encourage and reward youth activism around advancing marine and freshwater conservation and the sustainable use of marine resources.
+- A nonprofit like Millennium Campus Network, a partner of the Institute for Social Innovation, starts a Millennium Oceans Prize to encourage and reward youth activism around advancing marine and freshwater conservation and the sustainable use of marine resources.
 (Also Goal 4)

 - An innovative startup like Magnomer, founded by Babson alumnus Ravish Majithia MBA’18, uses magnetic markers in plastic packaging to prevent plastic waste from entering our waters.
 (Also Goal 12)

 All of the above work creates social impact, and there is no single solution or entity that could resolve Goal 14 alone.
 So how can we achieve sustainable results?
 It starts by creating multiple solutions through a spectrum of activities and strong collaborative relationships throughout the world.
 This benefits businesses, communities, citizens, and the environment—and truly creates positive social impact.